A Polygonal Discontinuous Galerkin Method with Minus One Stabilization: Realizing a computable stabilizing term

-We then only need to choose a (small) space $W_K$ satisfying \eqref{mangiacoda} (remark that $W_K$ is not required to satisfy any approximation property).
-We choose a suitable subspace of the Virtual Element space of order $k+2$ \cite{basicVEM}.
-More precisely, we set
+We then only need to choose a (small) space $Y_K$ satisfying \eqref{mangiacoda} (remark that $Y_K$ is not required to satisfy any approximation property).
+We choose a suitable subspace of the local non conforming Virtual Element space of order $\klambda+1$ (see \cite{noncVEM}).
+More precisely we set

-The space $W_K$ does indeed satisfy the inf-sup condition \eqref{mangiacoda}, as stated by the following Lemma. \begin{lemma} It holds that
+{ In order to be able to work with average free functions also for $\klambda = 0$, we use the convention that $\mathbb{P}_{-1}(K) = \mathbb{P}_0(K)$, that is, we consider what, in the virtual element framework, is referred to as an {\it enhanced space}.}